kwhite2/git/lessons.md

 #### Case One: This Session

 If you look just under the workshop title, `DHRI-Curriculum/git` at the top of this page, you can see it is `forked from pswee001/Git_DRI_Jan_2018`.
-That line shows that this particular repository is building on ("forked from"*) the curriculum for a session I presented at our January 2018 Institute.
+That line shows that this particular repository is building on (*"forked from"*) the curriculum for a session I presented at our January 2018 Institute.
 If you then look at that repository, you will see that it is in turn forked from previous sessions that were developed by other GC Digital Fellows for workshops in past years.

-*Forking* is a proper function of GitHub.
-It supports collaboration by maintaining a trail of attribution and derivation.
+**Forking** is a proper function of the GitHub platform.
+It supports collaboration by allowing you to copy someone else's repository to your own account on GitHub while maintaining a trail of attribution and derivation.
+This function is described in further detail in the final lesson of this workshop.

 ### Collaborative Writing